leonardoriccardomarta/aiorchestrator/YC_STRATEGY.md

 ### The "Pre-Traction" Angle

-**Story:** "We built a complete, production-ready SaaS in [X months] without users yet because we knew the e-commerce market needed this.
-We're not waiting for traction - we're launching to 6M+ Shopify stores NOW."
+**Story:** "We deliberately built a complete, production-ready SaaS before launching because we wanted a premium product, not an MVP.
+We're currently finalizing incorporation to properly launch this with funding and scale to 6M+ Shopify stores."

 ### Application Strengths to Highlight